gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

 # Challenge: Look for evidence of a selective sweep using Tajima's D

+From wikipedia:

+> A negative Tajima's D signifies an excess of low frequency polymorphisms relative to expectation, indicating population size expansion (e.g., after a bottleneck or a selective sweep) and/or purifying selection.
+A positive Tajima's D signifies low levels of both low and high frequency polymorphisms, indicating a decrease in population size and/or balancing selection.

 My output looks like this:

     CHROM	BIN_START	N_SNPS	TajimaD